Saving Your Natural Tooth

 Frequently Asked Questions

-Damage can occur due to deep decay, trauma, dead nerve, a loose filling or crown or a crack or chip in the tooth.
+Damage to the tooth can happen from deep decay, trauma, a dead nerve, a loose filling or crown, or even a crack or chip in the tooth.

-Thanks to modern techniques and technology and a compassionate dental philosophy our highly trained team of dentists and hygienists can provide root canal treatments with minimal to no pain at all.
+Thanks to modern techniques and technology, as well as our compassionate approach, our highly trained team can perform root canal treatments with minimal to no pain.
+We focus on your comfort throughout the process.

-A root canal treatment usually requires one or two office visits.
-Simple or minor root canal cases usually take about 30 to 60 minutes of treatment, while a more complex case take longer– around 90 minutes.
+A root canal treatment typically takes one or two visits.
+Minor cases usually take about 30 to 60 minutes, while more complex cases may take around 90 minutes.